hathibelagal-dev/instantpolyglot/docs/eng/Tamil.md

 ### Grammatical Features

-- Use of particles like ஆங்கு (āṅku) for "there"
+- Use of particles like ஆங்கு (āṅku) for “there”
 - Preservation of final consonants in pronunciation

 ### Poetic Devices